wu87988622/ohara/docs/rest_interface.md

 1. from (**array(string)**) — topics of streamApp consume with
 1. to (**array(string)**) — topics of streamApp produce to
 1. state (**option(string)**) — only started/failed streamApp has state
+1. error (**option(string)**) — the error message from a failed streamApp.
+If the streamApp is fine or un-started, you won't get this field.
 1. lastModified (**long**) — last modified this jar time
 ----------
 ### start a StreamApp